KhanhNguyen9872/HTTPToolkit_Termux/README.md

 # HTTPToolkit_Termux
-HTTP Tookit built for Termux Android for one don't have computer
+HTTP Tookit built for Termux Android for anyone don't have computer

 # Install
 ```bash